styxlab/kubernetes-mongodb-shard/README.md

 # kubernetes-mongodb-shard
 Deploy a mongodb sharded cluster on kubernetes.
-This works on both small clusters with a minimum of 3 nodes and very large clusters with 100+ nodes.
+This works on both small clusters with a minimum of 3 nodes and large clusters with 100+ nodes.

 ##Prerequisites
 - A Kubernetes cluster with at least 3 scheduable nodes.